-ELEMENT DESCRIPTION EXAMPLE Mobility Physical abilities sufficient to move from room to room and maneuver is small spaces.
-Moves around in patient's rooms, work spaces, and treatment areas and can administer CPR procedures.
+ELEMENT DESCRIPTION EXAMPLE Mobility Physical abilities sufficient to move from room to room and maneuver in small spaces.
+Moves around in patient's rooms, workspaces, and treatment areas and can administer CPR procedures.
 Able to coordinate eyes and hands or fingers rapidly and accurately in making precise movements with speed when providing patient care.